REGISTRATION PROCESS

 At least one week before classes are scheduled to begin, the Registrar or your Instructor will reach out to provide detailed information about required textbooks, class materials, and any other resources you’ll need to be fully prepared.
 This communication ensures that all students have ample time to obtain their materials, review any preparatory instructions, and address questions, setting them up for a successful start to the program.

-Unlimited Career Counseling: We offer lifetime career support to all NC Dental U alumni.
+We offer lifetime career support to all Dental Assistance School alumni.

-Comprehensive Credentials: Graduates complete the program with every credential required for Dental Assistant I roles in NC, with no additional testing needed to start working.
+Graduates complete the program with every credential required for Dental Assistant I roles in California, with no additional testing needed to start working.

-Advancement Opportunities: By completing 3,000 work hours (about 2 years) as a Dental Assistant I, graduates automatically qualify for a Dental Assistant II credential in NC—no extra testing or training required!
+By completing 3,000 work hours (about 2 years) as a Dental Assistant I, graduates automatically qualify for a Dental Assistant II credential in California—no extra testing or training required!

 Chairside Dental Assistant: Work directly with dentists or hygienists, assisting with patient care in settings like general dentistry, orthodontics, oral surgery, and more.